splunk/splunk-sdk-python/examples/saved_search/README.md

 `list` and `delete` requires the `--name` argument to either list the contents of a specific saved search or delete a specific saved search.

-`create` requires the `--name` argument, as well as a littany of other arguments to establish a saved search.
+`create` requires the `--name` argument, as well as a list of any other arguments to establish a saved search.
 The help output is seen below.

 Of special note is the events that can perform actions (`--actions` and